Gianluca Festa

 Gianluca Festa (born 15 March 1969) is an Italian professional football manager and former player.
-Festa played as a defender for clubs such as Internazionale and Roma, and is best known playing for Middlesbrough and Cagliari.
+Festa played as a defender for clubs such as Inter Milan and Roma, and is best known playing for Middlesbrough and Cagliari.

 Playing career

 Cagliari, Inter and Roma

 Born in Cagliari, Festa started his career at his hometown club Cagliari.
 During the 1987–88 season, he was loaned to Fersulcis.
 After his loan spell, he started impressing and showing constant performances at Cagliari which eventually made Inter Milan show interest, whom he joined in 1993.
 In his first year at the club, he only made four league starts for Inter, and was transferred to Serie A rivals Roma.
 His form for Roma then earned him a move back to Inter Milan, where he became a regular starter for the club; however, prior to joining Middlesbrough, he lost his place in the team and found himself mainly as a substitute.